-- a) The applicant's academic and research background.
+a) The applicant's academic and research background.
 Undergraduate and graduate transcripts are required for doctoral awards only.
-Submission of foreign language transcripts must include official translations. - b) The nature and quality of the proposed research and its presentation and relevance to Alzheimer's disease and other dementias.
+Submission of foreign language transcripts must include official translations.

+b) The nature and quality of the proposed research and its presentation and relevance to Alzheimer's disease and other dementias.
 It is expected that the project described in the trainee's application will be presented in his/her own words.
-Any perceived overlap between the content in the application of the supervisor (if applicable) and the trainee will be considered plagiarism and will result in a withdrawal of the application. - c) Two reference letters, in addition to the supervisor's statement.
+Any perceived overlap between the content in the application of the supervisor (if applicable) and the trainee will be considered plagiarism and will result in a withdrawal of the application.

+c) Two reference letters, in addition to the supervisor's statement.
 Reference letters must be from individuals who have supervised wholly or in part, or are very familiar with, the applicant's previous work.
-The supervisor cannot be listed as a reference. - d) The track record of the proposed supervisor.
+The supervisor cannot be listed as a reference.
+Letters of support will not be accepted in replace of or in addition to the required reference letters.

+d) The track record of the proposed supervisor.
 A summary of the supervising investigator's supervisory experience must be uploaded as part of the supervisor's Common CV and include details of all trainees supervised over the last five years.
-Within the supervisor's list of publications, it is recommended that authors who are past or current trainees be highlighted in some way.
+While not a requirement, within the supervisor's list of publications, it is recommended that authors who are past or current trainees be highlighted in some way.
 It is strongly recommended that the trainee review the supervisor's CV before submitting it as part of their application.
-The supervisor's CV must be in the Canadian Common CV format. - e) The research environment where the applicant will work.
+The supervisor's CV must be in the Canadian Common CV format.

+e) The research environment where the applicant will work.
 Doctoral awards and postdoctoral fellowships are to be held in Canada except when the award is presented within a partnership agreement with an agency outside Canada.
-Under the single exceptional circumstance where the candidate can demonstrate unambiguously that the anticipated research training is not available in Canada, a postdoctoral fellowship may be held at a university or affiliated institution outside of Canada. - f) It is strongly advised that award applicant seeks the support and review from their supervisors prior to submitting their application.
-Applications that have been reviewed by supervisors and applicants who seek assistance from supervisors are able to submit stronger, more fulsome proposals to the ASRP competition. - g) If a student and a supervisor submit the same project for ASRP funding, the roles must be carefully declared so that academic integrity can be maintained.
+Under the single exceptional circumstance where the candidate can demonstrate unambiguously that the anticipated research training is not available in Canada, a postdoctoral fellowship may be held at a university or affiliated institution outside of Canada.

+f) It is strongly advised that the award applicant seeks the support and review from their supervisors prior to submitting their application.
+Applications that have been reviewed by supervisors and applicants who seek assistance from supervisors are able to submit stronger, more fulsome proposals to the ASRP competition.

+g) If a student and a supervisor submit the same project for ASRP funding, the roles must be carefully declared so that academic integrity can be maintained.
 Trainees must explicitly state how their project differs from their supervisor's.
+In the case that a similar project is funded through another source but is not supported by the ASRP, the trainee is still required to identify the difference between these projects and roles, to abide by ASC's policies of academic integrity.